dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 * `in` is where you specify your In Bucket
 * `archive` is where you specify your Archive Bucket

-Each of the bucket variables must start with an S3 protocol - either `s3://` or `s3n://`.
+Each of the bucket variables must start with an S3 protocol - we recommend using `s3://`, as the `s3n://` protocol does not currently work with Redshift.
 Each variable can include a sub-folder within the bucket as required, and a trailing slash is optional.

 **Important:** do not put your Archive Bucket location inside your In Bucket, or you will create circular references which StorageLoader cannot resolve when moving files.